Bunny-03/Discord-Ticket-Bot/README.md

 # 🎫 Ticket Bot

 ## ❔ About
-This is a simple ticket bot created by `INCASX丶Bunny#6229`
+This is a simple ticket bot created by `INCASX丶Bunny#6229` Create .env and add BOT_TOKEN and BOT_PREFIX
 ## 💬 Commands
 + Info